Semi-parametric modeling of SARS-CoV-2 transmission using tests, cases, deaths, and seroprevalence data: Introduction

-In this paper, we show how to fit a mechanistic model of SARS-CoV-2 spread to incidence and mortality time series, while accounting for time-varying number of diagnostic tests performed.
-The mechanistic model is a fairly standard ordinary differential equation (ODE) model that describes changes in the proportions of the population residing in model compartments (e.g., susceptible and infectious compartments).
-Death counts are modeled with a negative binomial distribution that allows for overdispersion often observed in surveillance data --- a standard practice in infectious disease epidemiology.
-Our main innovation is the model for cases, where we use a flexible beta-binomial distribution\jfdel{,} whose mean is a product of the total number of tests performed and a non-linear function of unobserved infections modeled by the ODE model.
-The ``beta'' part of the beta-binomial distribution ensures that our estimates are not unduly influenced by large fluctuations of COVID-19 diagnostic test positivity fractions.
+We show how to fit a mechanistic model of SARS-CoV-2 spread to incidence and mortality time series, while accounting for the time-varying number of diagnostic tests performed.
+The mechanistic model is a standard ordinary differential equation (ODE) model that describes changes in the proportions of the population residing in model compartments.
+Death counts are modeled with a negative binomial distribution that allows for over-dispersion often observed in surveillance data.
+Our first innovation is the model for cases, where we use a flexible beta-binomial distribution, whose mean is a product of the total number of tests performed and a non-linear function of unobserved infections modeled by the ODE model.
+This ensures that our estimates are not unduly influenced by large fluctuations of COVID-19 diagnostic test positivity fractions.
+Our second innovation is nonparametric estimation of time-varying parameters that control both the transmission model and surveillance model.
+By allowing our model to adapt to temporal changes in transmission and surveillance, we can identify how changes in policy affected the near-term progression of the outbreak.
+Our third contribution is a careful assessment of the usefulness of various data streams in the context of a case study in Orange County, California, USA.